Keelung is a picturesque port city in Northern Taiwan, famous for its Miaokou Night Market, hillside temples and waterside cityscape.

 Take the steps through the trees all the way up to the Big Buddha Statue (complete with giant guarding dragons).

-8. Zhupu Altar (Main Altar) – currently closed in 2024
+8. Zhuputan Altar (Main Altar) – reopened March 2026

 9. Keelung Great Food Town

-Keelung’s newest waterside dining complex, the Great Food Town Keelung food court opened in early 2024 and has a huge dining area overlooking the harbour (and popular with cruise ship visitors).
+Keelung’s newest waterside dining complex, the Great Food Town Keelung food court (map) opened in early 2024 and has a huge dining area overlooking the harbour (and popular with cruise ship visitors).

 Great Food Town Keelung has multiple waterside restaurants and even a rooftop terrace and garden looking out over the ocean, with nightly VR evening shows (using an augmented reality app on your phone).